SumaiyaTasnim000/Computer_Graphics_Project/README.md

 The project achieved the following objectives:
-1. Realistic Simulation: Create a simulation of a dynamic cityscape, including streets, buildings, vehicles, and environmental elements such as clouds, birds, cars.
+1. Realistic Simulation: Create a simulation of a dynamic cityscape, including streets, buildings, vehicles, and environmental elements such as clouds, a bird, cars, a boat.
 2. Traffic Management: Implement real-time traffic management algorithms to simulate the flow of vehicles on city roads, including the dynamic behavior of traffic signals and the influence of user interactions on traffic patterns.